kristianmandrup/gpt-teamwork/Readme.md

 - can use OpenAI or any other method to generate outputs
 - should share their output with the rest of the team on an output queue

+Current agents:

+- `@gpt-team/ui-agent` with responsibility to deliver UI functionality
+- `@gpt-team/api-agent` with responsibility to deliver API functionality

 ### Config

-The `config` folder contains shared configuration, currently just a list of queue names

 ### Shared Libs

 The `libs` folder contains functionality that can be reused across agents and apps.

+The `@gpt-team/channel` library contains messaging channel functionality, including shared configuration (currently just a list of queue names).

+The `@gpt-team/ai` library contains AI functionality (currently from `GPT-engineer`).

+The `@gpt-team/db` library contains DB functionality to maintain AI context, logging etc.

 ### Tests